mlip-cmu/f2025/labs/lab11.md

 - **Deliverable 3**: Run 3+ experiments with different hyperparameters, compare results, and demonstrate pushing experiments to remote storage.
 Explain to the TA when you would use DVC versus W&B for experiment tracking, and how they complement each other.

+Additionally, mention how DVC could be used for the team project, specifically with the data stream and other design considerations.

 ## Getting Started

 ### Prerequisites